 NYSUNY 2020 was signed into law by Governor Cuomo in 2011.
 UB supports an extension of the legislation, which includes a predictable tuition program.

-Over the five-year period since NYSUNY 2020 was enacted, UB has implemented the Finish in 4 program enabling on-time graduation for all students; hired 291 top faculty in high-demand areas; expanded experiential learning opportunities for students; and provided $35.4 million in need-based financial aid to nearly 29,000 students.
+Over the eight-year period since NYSUNY 2020 was enacted, UB has implemented the Finish in 4 program enabling on-time graduation for all students; launched PhD Excellence, a program to elevate doctoral programs within UB’s schools and academic departments; expanded experiential learning opportunities for students; and, over the past 5 years (2015 to 2019), the University at Buffalo has provided an average annual figure of $343,784,747 in financial aid to 21,965 students each year.

-"Before NYSUNY 2020, we would have these long periods where nothing occurred with tuition changes, and then we would have these incredible spikes,” says Scott Weber, senior vice provost of academic affairs.
+"Before NYSUNY 2020, we would have these long periods where nothing occurred with tuition changes, and then we would have these incredible spikes,” says Scott Weber, vice president for student life.
 "Unpredictable and high tuition increases made financial planning difficult for students.
 NYSUNY 2020 has provided students with an ability to plan for a future where the tuition will not increase too much, as SUNY schools can only increase tuition $300 in a single year."

-Prior to NYSUNY 2020, a lot of the revenue generated from tuition increases went to Albany.
+Prior to NYSUNY 2020, a lot of the revenue generated from tuition increases went to Albany, he said.
 "With NYSUNY 2020, the revenue stays on campus.
 Those tuition increases, modest as they are, still stay on campus for the betterment of our students,” Weber said.

 Even with the tuition increases, UB is one of the most affordable universities among AAU public institutions for both residents and non-residents.